artwayprojects/starbucks/README.md

-Please go to root folder and run
+Please go to the root folder and run

 npm install
 npm run dev